Even the most adorable animals can make some very stinky poop. For example, bearded dragons can seem very cute and innocent, but don’t be fooled!

 Did you recently switch them to a new tank or introduce a new item?

 If you suspect that something or someone is stressing out your bearded dragon, you should address the issue right away to avoid escalating health concerns.

 Reason #2: They Have Parasites

-Parasites are probably the worst-case scenario for why your bearded dragon is pooping so much.
+Parasitic infections are probably the worst-case scenario for why your bearded dragon is pooping so much or being constipated.